 - Hat or visor

-New and exciting sponsorship opportunities are being offered for Baynanza.
+New and exciting Baynanza sponsorship opportunities are available.

 Sponsorship packages offer wide exposure at a unique countywide celebration featuring thousands of participants committed to the positive cause of helping our environment.

-- Host at the Baynanza VIP Cleanup Site at Morningside Park, which includes promotion of your core messages in a festive atmosphere to hundreds of community volunteers and their friends and families
+- Host at the Baynanza VIP cleanup site, which includes promotion of your core messages in a festive atmosphere to hundreds of community volunteers and their friends and families.

-For more information on sponsorship opportunities, call Maribel Balbin at 305-372-6999 or email Balbin@miamidade.gov.
+View sponsorship opportunities.
+For more information, call Maribel Balbin at 305-372-6999 or email Balbin@miamidade.gov.

 - Biscayne National Park